Divorce in NJ: Documents That Are Filed

 If the defendant wishes to raise his or her own claims against the plaintiff, he or she will do that in a separate document called a Counterclaim.
 Note that a counterclaim is not required in a defendant’s response.

 It is important for all of the documents listed above to be accurate and complete when you file a divorce in NJ.
-Call The Law Offices of Peter Van Aulen today for a free 30 minute in office consultation.
+Call The Law Offices of Peter Van Aulen today for a free comprehensive in office consultation.